SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ![ProtocolCodeBrowser: Browsing the public APIs of widgets. %width=80&anchor=figprotocolbrowser&label=figprotocolbrowser](figures/ProtocolBrowser.png )

 To show how Spec enables the composition and reuse of user interfaces, in this chapter we build the user interface shown in Figure *@figprotocolbrowser@* as a composition of four parts:
-1. The **WidgetClassListPresenter**: a widget containing a `SpListPresenter` specifically for displaying the subclasses of `SpAbstractWidgetPresenter`.
+1. The **WidgetClassListPresenter**: This widget contains a `SpListPresenter` specifically for displaying the subclasses of `SpAbstractWidgetPresenter`.
-1. The **ProtocolMethodListPresenter**: a widget composed of a `SpListPresenter` and a `SpLabelPresenter` for displaying methods of a protocol.
+1. The **ProtocolMethodListPresenter**: This widget is composed of a `SpListPresenter` and a `SpLabelPresenter` for displaying methods of a protocol.
-1. The **ProtocolViewerPresenter**:  a composition of one `WidgetClassListPresenter` and two `ProtocolMethodListPresenter`.
+1. The **ProtocolViewerPresenter**:  This widget is a composition of one `WidgetClassListPresenter` and two `ProtocolMethodListPresenter`.
 It allows browsing the methods of all subclasses of `SpAbstractWidgetPresenter`.
-1. The **ProtocolCodeBrowserPresenter**: reuses a `ProtocolViewerPresenter`, changes its layout, and adds a `SpTextPresenter` to see the source code of the methods.
+1. The **ProtocolCodeBrowserPresenter**: This widget reuses a `ProtocolViewerPresenter`, changes its layout, and adds a `SpTextPresenter` to see the source code of the methods.

 ### Creating a basic UI to be reused as a widget